 It is a reasonable concern, and if you can to check the specs on an average fire extinguisher, you’ll see them typically rated for temperatures between -40° and 120° F. Most of us know your average internal temperature of a car in Florida will skyrocket past that.

 So what do you do?
 Well, I say the proof is in the pudding: fleets of police cruisers and commercial trucks have fire extinguishers mounted in them, and hearing of an inadvertent discharge is a rarity.
 Anecdotal accounts suggest that those who have to call on their vehicle mounted extinguisher experienced no problems so long as they had it serviced according to manufacturer specifications.

-On the offhand chance that your fire extinguisher does overheat and “pop” you will be dealing not with an explosion, but with only a sudden release of the contents; fire extinguishers, like most quality made pressure vessels, have safety release valves.
+On the offhand chance that your fire extinguisher does overheat and “pop”, you will be dealing not with a blast, but with only a sudden release of the contents; fire extinguishers, like most quality made pressure vessels, have safety release valves.

 So carry you vehicle extinguisher with confidence, even if you live in an extremely hot area.
 The other concern for keeping an extinguisher in the vehicle is physical security.
 If kept in the passenger cabin loose, the dense metal can of a fire extinguisher will become a dangerous missile in a crash.
 If kept in the trunk, it will not be a danger but will be slower to access.

 Whichever location you decide to keep it, install an appropriate mounting bracket and keep it clamped down.